Chapter 1: The Price of Freedom

 “I will… Sonic,” he said thickly through gritted teeth, addressing the SOLDIER by name for the first time as he gripped the hilt of the Buster Sword tightly in his hands.

-Satisfied, Sonic then took his right hand off the hilt and it too, joined his left on the wet ground.
-His breathing started to slow as his mouth opened a last time, saying one final thing that Tails almost didn’t hear:
+Satisfied, Sonic then took his right hand off the hilt and it too joined his left on the wet ground.
+His breathing started to slow as his mouth opened once more to say a final thing that Tails almost didn’t hear:

 He smiled one last time, his eyes glazing over as he passed away.

 Tails watched on as the SOLDIER died.
 On seeing the glassy look in the hedgehog’s eyes, he felt the flames of rage and anger roil around in the pit of his stomach.
 He was angered that this SOLDIER died for him.
 And enraged at the faceless enemy who was responsible for the act.

 He suddenly tilted his head back and screamed, loud and long as the rain continued to fall on his face.
 His screams tapered off as his throat became raw and his breathing ragged.
 Choking back sobs, Tails looked again at the dead hedgehog and though his face was frozen in a smile, he could still hear his voice in his mind…

 “Tails, don’t stand still and waste time waiting for something to happen.
 If you want something really badly, you gotta move forward and chase after it, even if it’s impossible.
 It’s the only way to live without regret.”